tkr-sh/tuto.tk.run/src/pages/lua/first/introduction-guess.md

 print("You won in " .. number_of_tries .. " tries!")
 ```

-What this program does, is playing the game of "find the number":
+What this program does is creating the game of "find the number":

 ```
-Try to guess the random number that is between 1 and 100!
+Try to guess the random number between 1 and 100!
 50
 The number is higher
 75